Altanshash/physics-full-repo/docs/en/problem_set_10_relativity_spacetime_models_solution/task_01.md

 - the Lorentz factor grows rapidly,
 - and much more time passes for stationary observers than for travelers inside the spacecraft.

-Because the Lorentz factor approaches infinity at:
+Because the Lorentz factor approaches infinity when:

 $$
 v = c
 $$

 a massive object would require infinite energy to reach the speed of light.
-Therefore, objects with mass cannot travel at exactly the speed of light.
+Therefore, objects with mass cannot travel exactly at the speed of light.

 ---